This weekend I found myself thinking more about ABM Orchestration and the intent of what we conceived back in Q4 2015. I

 Through this, it became apparent to me that the term is beginning to be misused, to describe a lower level of maturity and results.
-Today, I thought it appropriate to again discuss the base idea of what ABM Orchestration is and what it is that we've learned since I conceived the term 2 years ago.
+Today, I thought it appropriate to again discuss the base idea of what ABM Orchestration is and what it is that we've learned since we conceived strategy several years ago.

 Terrible first version of the graphic, but it had a lot to say